Some qualitative properties of the solutions of the Magnetohydrodynamic equations for nonlinear bipolar fluids: Introduction

 \section{Introduction}

 Magnetohydrodynamics (MHD) is a branch of continuum mechanics which studies the motion of conducting fluids in the presence of magnetic fields.
-The system of Partial Differential Equations in MHD are basically obtained through the coupling of the dynamical equations of the fluids with the Maxwell's equations which is used to take into account the effect of the Lorentz force due to the magnetic field (see for example \cite{Chandrasekhar}).
-They play a fundamental role in Astrophysics, Geophysics, Plasma Physics, and in many other areas in applied sciences.
+The system of PDEs in MHD is basically obtained through the coupling of the dynamical equations of the fluids with the Maxwell's equations which are used to take into account the effect of the Lorentz force due to the magnetic field (see for example \cite{BISKAMP, Chandrasekhar}).
+The MHD equations play a fundamental role in Astrophysics, Geophysics, Plasma Physics, and in many other areas in applied sciences.
 In many of these, the MHD flow exhibits a turbulent behavior which is amongst the very challenging problems in nonlinear science.
-Due to the folklore fact that the Navier-Stokes is an accurate model for the motion of incompressible and turbulence in many practical situation, most of scientists have assumed that the fluids in these MHD equations follow the Newtonian law in which the reduced stress tensor ${\mathbf{T}}(\mathcal{E}(\bu))$ is a linear function of the strain rate $\mathcal{E}(\bu)=\frac{1}{2}\left(\mathbf{\ L}+\mathbf{L}^{\text{T} }\right),\quad \mathbf{L}=\nabla{\bu}$, where $\bu$ is the velocity of the fluids.
-In this way we obtain the conventional system for MHD equations which has been the object of intensive mathematical research since the pioneering work of Ladyzhenskaya and Solonnikov \cite{LADY-SOLO}.
-We only cite \cite{STUPELIS}, \cite{SERMANGE}, \cite{LEBRIS}, \cite{DESJARDINS} for few relevant examples; the reader can consult \cite{GERBEAU+LEBRIS} for a recent and detailed review.
+Due to the folklore fact that the Navier-Stokes (NS) system is an accurate model for the motion of incompressible and turbulence in many practical situation, most of scientists have assumed that the fluids in these MHD equations follow the Newtonian law in which the reduced stress tensor ${\mathbf{T}}(\mathcal{E}(\bu))$ is a linear function of the strain rate $\mathcal{E}(\bu)=\frac{1}{2}\left(\mathbf{\ L}+\mathbf{L}^{\text{T} }\right),\quad \mathbf{L}=\nabla{\bu}$, where $\bu$ is the velocity of the fluids.
+In this way we obtain the conventional system for MHD which has been the object of intensive mathematical research since the pioneering work of Ladyzhenskaya and Solonnikov \cite{LADY-SOLO}.
+We only cite \cite{DESJARDINS}, \cite{LEBRIS}, \cite{SERMANGE}, \cite{STUPELIS} for few relevant examples of articles about conventional MHD; the reader can consult \cite{GERBEAU+LEBRIS} for a recent and detailed review.